lianalex/my-rails-app/README.md

 1) change directory to my-rails-app folder

 2) Install the dependencies for the project:

-  -If on Mac comment line 40 in the Gemfile in the main directory: gem "tzinfo-data" -If on Mac uncomment line 41 in the Gemfile in the main directory: #gem "tzinfo-data", platforms: %i[ mingw mswin x64_mingw jruby ] bundle install
+  -If on Mac comment line 40 in the Gemfile in the main directory: gem "tzinfo-data"

+  -If on Mac uncomment line 41 in the Gemfile in the main directory: #gem "tzinfo-data", platforms: %i[ mingw mswin x64_mingw jruby ]

+run: bundle install

 3)Set up the database schema:
-rake db:setup
+run: rake db:setup

 4) Migrate the database data:
-rake db:migrate
+run: rake db:migrate

 5) Run project:
-rails server
+run: rails server

 6) Go to localhost:3000